bgins/moon-flask/README.md

 ```

 <h4>Set up a virtual envinronment</h4>
 Setting up a virtual environment has an unfortunate number of inconsistencies among operating systems and versions of Python.
-The following works on Ubuntu Linux 15.04.
+The following works on Ubuntu Linux.
 This will set up a Python 3.4 virtual environment.
 ```
 virtualenv -p /usr/bin/python3.4 moon-flask
 ```